Application guide

 Modest Security Improvements

-A minimal or basic measures that provides a reasonable level of protection without being overly extensive, intrusive, or expensive.
+A minimal or basic measure that provides a reasonable level of protection without being overly extensive, intrusive, or expensive.
 These security enhancements are typically designed to address essential safety needs while remaining discreet and not drawing excessive attention or giving the perception of the site being hostile.

 Primary Activity/Purpose